The Identity Providers page allows you to do the following:

 - Default Identity Provider: Enter the name of the IdP that you want to designate as the default endpoint to which unauthenticated users are redirected for authentication.

-- Login Error Page: Specify the error page to which users are redirected in case Okta fails to process a social IdP login, Inbound SAML assertion, or IWA SSO token.
+- Error Page URL: Specify the error page to which users are redirected in case Okta fails to process a social IdP login, Inbound SAML assertion, or IWA SSO token.

 - Default Okta error page: Users are redirected to the default Okta error page.